SIGTechnologies/sigtech-python/README.md

 1. Create a [SigTech API account](https://dashboard.sigtech.com).
 1. Generate an API key using our [dashboard](https://dashboard.sigtech.com/api).
 1. Copy the API key.
 1. Set the environment variable `'SIGTECH_API_KEY'` to your API key.
 ```python
 import os
 os.environ['SIGTECH_API_KEY'] = <YOUR_API_KEY>
 ```

 >**Tip!**\
->if you are unfamiliar with creating environment variables, please see our detailed instructions (for both Windows and MacOS/Linux users) here - [Create an Environment Variable for your SigTech API key]((https://github.com/SIGTechnologies/sigtech-python/blob/master/CONTRIBUTION.md)).
+>If you are unfamiliar with creating environment variables, please see our detailed instructions (for both Windows and MacOS/Linux users) here - [Create an Environment Variable for your SigTech API key]((https://github.com/SIGTechnologies/sigtech-python/blob/master/CONTRIBUTION.md)).

-## Usage
+## Getting started

-Our SDK is designed to provide conveninent wrappers for boilerplate functions that are required to interact with our API.
+Our SDK provides convenient wrappers for boilerplate functions that are required to interact with our API.
+Copy the following code to see how quickly you can create, backtest and visualise the performance of a custom rolling futures strategy.

-There are two options for interacting with the objects.
+>**Tip!**\
-For example is given below.
+>You must complete the `Authentication` steps before trying this.

-### Object based interface
+### Create a rolling futures strategy.
 ```python
 # Import the SigTech API and datetime python libraries
 import sigtech.api as sig